gusaiani/project-management-notes/README.md

 I've never formally studied PM.
 I've been practicing it empirically, on and off, for 20 years.

 In this repository I will take notes on topics as I research them.
-If you chance upon this repo, feel free to open issues and even PRs. tThis is a public learning tool, you are welcome to be a part of it.
+If you chance upon this repo, feel free to open issues and even PRs.
+This is a public learning tool, you are welcome to be a part of it.

 ## Earned Value Management